Soundie: Legacy

 For today's filmmakers and archivists, soundies are known for preserving rare performances of African-American artists who had fewer opportunities to perform in mainstream films.
 Such artists as The Ink Spots, Fats Waller, Duke Ellington, Louis Jordan, Sister Rosetta Tharpe, Dorothy Dandridge, Big Joe Turner, Bob Howard, Billy Eckstine, Count Basie, The Mills Brothers, Herb Jeffries, Cab Calloway, Meade Lux Lewis, Lena Horne, Louis Armstrong, Nat King Cole, and Stepin Fetchit all made soundies (several of these were excerpted from longer theatrical films).

-The 1942 Soundie Jam Session with Duke Ellington was added to the National Film Registry in 2001.
+The 1942 soundie Jam Session with Duke Ellington was added to the National Film Registry in 2001.

 Later forms

 The soundies concept was revived in 1951 by producer Louis D. Snader.
 Radio stations relied on transcriptions—recorded musical performances.
 Snader brought the idea to television with films, which he called "Snader Telescriptions."
 Snader hired dozens of pop-music acts and vaudeville performers, many of whom had already appeared in soundies, to star in his new films.
 Snader Telescriptions are often confused with soundies because of their similarity in length and personnel.
 Almost all of the Snader Telescriptions were in black-and-white, although a few Snader Telescriptions were made available in both color and black-and-white.

 In 1958, the original Soundies "jukebox" concept was revived by French company Cameca as Scopitone.
 Similar to soundies, scopitones are short musical films designed to be played on a specially designed coin-operated jukebox, but with new technical improvements -- color and high-fidelity sound.
 Scopitones were printed on color 16mm film with magnetic sound, instead of soundies' black-and-white film with optical sound.
 By the mid-1960s, Scopitone jukeboxes had spread across England and the United States.

-Singer and actress Debbie Reynolds formed a production company, Harmon-EE, with film executive Irving Briskin to supply films for scopitone in America.
+Singer and actress Debbie Reynolds formed a production company, Harmon-EE, with film executive Irving Briskin to supply films for Scopitone in America.
 These began production in 1965, and prints were made by Technicolor.
-Like soundies decades before, the new scopitones machines were built in Chicago.
+Like soundies decades before, the new Scopitone machines were built in Chicago.
 The Scopitone machines were expensive -- $4,220 for the projector and 36 films -- and each film cost 25 cents to watch, but the franchise found success across the country in approximately 1,300 lounges and nightclubs.
 Unfortunately for Reynolds, some of the behind-the-scenes financing in America came from underworld sources, leading to financial mismanagement and federal investigations, and the entire enterprise ground to a halt in 1969.